This article describes how to configure mapping variables to send data from Qualifio to your vendor.

 Note: it is currently not possible to change the type of a variable after its creation.

 - Enabled in: shows where the variable is available.
-Depending on the selected type, the following options are available: forms and opt-ins.
-This can help you sort mapping variables in order to narrow down the list of possible choices in your forms and opt-ins.
+Depending on the selected type, the following options are available: forms, questions and opt-ins.
+This can help you sort mapping variables in order to narrow down the list of possible choices in your forms, questions and opt-ins.

 - Click Save.
 The new mapping variable displays in the list.

 To edit a mapping variable, click the pencil icon next to the mapping variable you want to modify.

 To delete a mapping variable, click the trash icon next to the mapping variable you want to remove.

 A confirmation message displays.
 Once you confirm, the deleted mapping variable is removed and cannot be restored.

 How to use mapping variables in a campaign?

 The mapping variables can be used in forms and opt-ins.
 All of these can, in turn, be attached to your campaigns.